vasarhelyi/trajognize/README.md

 Detailed help on usage is available for all python commands with '-h' or '--help'.

 The 'examples' directory contains some example settings for the different features of trajognize.
 Note that the code was developed for scientific purposes, to assist a very large project first, so many of the possible parameters will be probably not relevant for your case.
 I tried to separate these as much as possible.

-Anyhow, to setup trajognize properly, you need one main **project_settings** file, which is a .py python file that should contain a single class definition that is the child of `trajognize.settings.TrajognizeSettingsBase`.
+Anyhow, to setup trajognize properly, you need one main **project_settings** file, which is a `.py` python file that should contain a single class definition that is the child of `trajognize.settings.TrajognizeSettingsBase`.
 This contains all of the project-specific settings.
 Documentation is available in the implementation of the base class in `trajognize/settings.py`.

-TIP: use trajognize/test/check_blob_distributions.py to check your ratognize .blob output to setup `MAX_INRAT_DIST`, `AVG_INRAT_DIST` and `MAX_PERFRAME_*` main parameters.
+TIP: use `trajognize/test/check_blob_distributions.py` to check your ratognize .blob output to setup `MAX_INRAT_DIST`, `AVG_INRAT_DIST` and `MAX_PERFRAME_*` main parameters from the `sdist` and `tdist` distributions, consecutively.

 ## List of statistics implemented